-The three versions of the RD artist.
-Top: the RD 77, middle: the RD 79, bottom the RD CMT.
+The three versions of the RD artist. left: the RD 77, middle: the RD 79, right the RD CMT.
 There are a number of differences, in electronics, hardware and also scale.
 These are summarised below.

 The RD series consisted of three guitars and two basses, but this was certainly the flagship instrument.
 All advertisements featured the new active Artist models - which is not surprising as these were certainly very new and groundbreaking guitars